Meet our President: Sammi Williams

 Soon, Sammi got married and had a beautiful baby girl, Georgia, and then moved to Sydney in 2002.

-In Sydney, Sammi was asked to help a friend coach his daughters’ softball team, and started playing again in 2003 or 2004.
+In Sydney, Sammi was asked to help a friend coach his daughters’ softball team, and started playing again in the 2003-2004 season with the 'Sorts.'
 At that point, she fell back in love with the game of softball and has never looked back.

 Sammi played A Grade for Peninsula and St Ives for a number of years and when she turned 35, she says “the Masters bug took hold of me.”
 The Condors took her in and their first ever tournament was back in Adelaide.
 Sammi was thrilled that her debut appearance in her Masters career was in her hometown.